aserec/SA_discord_bot/README.md

 2. Export an object with `data` (SlashCommandBuilder) and `execute` (function) properties.
 3. Run `npm run deploy` to register the new commands with Discord.
 4. The command will be automatically loaded when the bot starts.

-### Customizing LLM Integration

-The LLM processing logic is located in `src/llm/llmProcessor.ts`.
-You can modify this file to:
-- Change how projects are detected in messages
-- Adjust the response generation logic
-- Implement additional context processing
-- Modify command detection patterns

-## License

-ISC